 Business hotels have facilities that business travelers need, resorts have facilities that vacationers want for fun.
 There are lots of advantages that come with scale and very few vacation homes or apartments have anything close to the number of entertainment options—unless you are spending thousands of dollars per night.

 There’s also something else most hotels and resorts have that you won’t find in Airbnb places: a staff.
 The do-it-yourself ethos is fine much of the time, but at other times you want someone to wait on you, someone to answer your questions, and someone to bring you a cocktail while you’re doing some serious lounging in the pool chair.
+I also trust the “enhanced cleaning procedures” of a Holiday Inn Express when there’s a virus floating around more than a do a couple cleaning a place themselves before I get there and charging extra for it.

 Also, don’t forget that you can get free hotel stays sometimes if you belong to the right loyalty program, especially if you have a credit card from the likes of Hilton.
 Follow this link to get the Hilton Amex card and you could get three free nights just from the bonus offer.